Engaging Employers: A Guide for Disability and Workforce Development Service Providers

-Rhode Island-based CVSHealth has operations across the country, including its retail operations, pharmacies, health care clinics and in-home services.
+Rhode Island-based CVS Health has operations across the country, including its retail operations, pharmacies, health care clinics and in-home services.
 For many years, it has actively incorporated disability into its diversity and inclusion strategy, understanding that its workforce must reflect its wide customer base.
-Supporting this strategy nationwide is a long-standing relationship with the VR system’s National Employment Team (NET).
+Supporting this strategy nationwide is a long-standing relationship with the VR system and CSAVR's The NET).
 This partnership has worked to build a talent pipeline for the company through training of people with disabilities for specific jobs, from retail hires, to distribution clerks to pharmacy technicians, as well as supports to ensure their success once on the job.

 Brewing Success in Nevada and Pennsylvania

 Through a partnership with Nevada VR, Starbucks Coffee Company launched the Starbucks Inclusion Academy, an on-the-job training program for people with cognitive and physical disabilities with interests in food service at its Carson Valley Roasting Plant.
 The six-week program includes four weeks of customized classroom instruction and a two-week internship, as well as disability etiquette training for store team members, trainers and partners.
 In one year, Nevada VR supported five classes with a total of 28 students, 23 graduates and 21 hires (14 at Starbucks and seven at other establishments).
 Based on this success, the model was replicated at the York, Pennsylvania Roasting Plant, and in Baltimore, Maryland, with plans to expand to more locations in partnership with VR and other service providers.